I’ve never worked with a company for a brand or logo design before. How does your process work?

 What do I get when I purchase a logo design from Shew Design?

 You will receive a logo in the PNG, PDF, and JPEG formats.
 The PDF format will include variants for on-screen use (i.e. web and social media), process colors, greyscale, and possibly black and white and spot colors.
 The PNG and JPEG formats will work for everyday use where the PDFs are set up to be used for special printing applications, including things like embroidery, silkscreening, signage, etc.

 Why would I need to change a logo?

 If a logo is not working, it may be because it’s over-designed – meaning that it is too complicated, ornate, or high maintenance to be used in a wide variety of applications.
 Typical situations include: not able to work with embroidery or silk screening, not able to be shrunk to work in social media applications, or just “too busy.”

 The most common situation we encounter is “doesn’t play well with others,” meaning that the logo doesn’t mesh well with a tagline or address.
 The paradox of logo designs is that sometimes they have to stand out, but other times they act as a supporting element.

 What if I like my logo and don’t want to overhaul the whole thing?

-We believe in the saying: do no harm.
+We believe in the saying: first, do no harm.
 In many cases, we can make adjustments to your existing logo to make it work better.
 Sometimes, we can revise it in ways undetectable by the casual observer.
-Often, logo redesign is a matter of respecting the spirit of the original concept while fine tuning certain elements.
+Often, logo redesign is a matter of respecting the spirit of the original concept while fine-tuning certain elements.